SeaSkyThe/SeaSkyThe/README.md

   One of my personal goals is to dive into Programming Languages Theory.
 I want to learn more about programming languages as a field of study and get a better grasp of functional programming languages.

-  I also want to work with High-Performance Systems someday and learn more about system performance, optimization techniques, and low-level efficiency improvements.
+  I also want to work with High-Performance Systems someday and learn more about system performance, optimization techniques, and low-level efficiency improvements (and learn Rust btw).

   Right now, I'm learning OCaml and studying a little bit about Type Checkers.